 With this object I paid several visits to those saloons that were open to the public, and also attempted, but unsuccessfully, to gain admission to one or two which, if reports were true, were merely dancing brothels.
 As to the latter I have little to say.
 At one place I was refused admission and at the other, although I and my companion from the detective office, knocked a great many times, no notice was taken.

 The room was lighted and the sound of music and of pattering feet showed, however, that dancing was going on within.
 There were no two opinions as to the desirability of closing places such as these.
 They were undoubtedly the cause of great evil.
 As to the women who attended these places, it could not be imagined that any of them were pure.
-Leaving those unsalutary places of resort I proceeded to visit the public dancing saloons - they were three in number.I have since been told by a Baptist friend that the Baptist Church in central Melbourne, Australia, built a hall with a sloping floor so that it could not be used for dancing.
+Leaving those unsalutary places of resort I proceeded to visit the public dancing saloons - they were three in number.I have since been told by a Baptist friend that some Baptist church halls in Australia had sloping floors so that they could not be used for dancing.
 She also told me that some Baptists in South Australia were once censored for attending an official ball to mark a visit by a member of the British royal family.

 The Rev. Cox died in 1904 long before the invention of television, so I can only imagine what his reaction might have been if he had witnessed the deliberately-erotic and provocative performances on BBC's Strictly Come Dancing or its overseas franchised version Dancing with the Stars.